 Here are few ways to alter the recipe.

-- Spicy - I added 2 green chilli (medium spice) slit along with the ginger.
+- Spicy - I added 2 green chilies (medium spice) slit along with the ginger.
 You can increase the number to make it spicy.
 I use Kashmiri chilli powder.
 You can use regular ones for spicier version.

 - Kid friendly - add colorful capsicum in the same recipe along with tomatoes.